All Episodes

 Well, first of all, remember who this is.

-This is this is the FBI chief counsel.
+This is the FBI chief counsel.

 All kinds of things flow through him.

-You got to take that with the weight that it comes with because it's the it's the FBI chief counsel.
+So when he says that he believed Rod Rosenstein was serious about this, this alleged statement about recording the president, you got to take that with the weight that it comes with because it's the FBI chief counsel.

-We have our our previous deposition was cut off early.
+Our previous deposition was cut off early.

 So all those things need to be asked.